 The official breed standard was completed and approved by the American Kennel Club (AKC) on April 4, 1973.
 About the same time, the stud books were closed.
 When exhibited at shows, Akitas are judged in accordance with the AKC Akita Breed Standard which was developed by the ACA and approved by its members before submittal to the American Kennel Club.

 National breed clubs are the custodians of their breed standards and any changes to that standard must be formulated by the club and approved by the membership before they can take effect.
 In the United States and Canada, the Akita is a member of the Working Group.
-The current breed standard, as published by the AKC, can be found HERE.
-A more detailed look at the breed standard, from a judge's perspective, can be found HERE.
+The current breed standard can be found HERE.

 Large, powerful, alert, with much substance and heavy bone.
 The broad head, forming a blunt triangle, with deep muzzle, small eyes and erect ears carried forward in line with back of neck, is characteristic of the breed.
 The large, curled tail, balancing the broad head, is also characteristic of the breed.